Twister (game): History

-With the support of Reyn Guyer Sr., Charles Foley and Neil Rabens submitted, on 1966-04-14, and was granted 1969-07-08, US Pat# 3,454,279, for what was originally called "Pretzel".
+With the support of Reyn Guyer Sr., Charles Foley and Neil Rabens submitted, on 14 April 1966, and were granted on 8 July 1969, US Pat# 3,454,279, for what was originally called "Pretzel".
 Foley, with his extensive experience in the toy industry, called on his good friend, Mel Taft, Sr. V.P. for Milton Bradley in 1966, for a product idea presentation.
 Milton Bradley embraced the idea for the "Pretzel" game but renamed the game "Twister".

-Twister became a success when actress Eva Gabor played it with Johnny Carson on television's The Tonight Show on May 3, 1966.
+Twister became a major success when actress Eva Gabor played it with Johnny Carson on television's The Tonight Show on May 3, 1966.
 However, in its success, it was also controversial.
 The company that produced it, Milton Bradley, was accused by its competitors of selling "sex in a box".
 That accusation is speculated to be because it was the first popular American game to use human bodies as playing pieces.

-In 1966, Twister was licensed to Nintendo for the Japanese market, where it was released as Twister Game.
+In 1966, Twister was licensed to Nintendo—then a toy and board game company—for the Japanese market, where it was released as Twister Game.

 In 1984, Hasbro acquired the Milton Bradley Company, becoming Twister's parent company.
 The Reyn Guyer Creative Group continues to work closely with Hasbro to develop and market new additions to the line of Twister products.

 Co-inventor Charles Foley died on July 1, 2013, at the age of 82.

+In 2023, Hasbro introduced Twister Air, an app-driven version of the game that uses motion-tracking wearables and augmented reality to track players' movements.
+The new version replaces the traditional mat with digital game play displayed through a connected device, like a cell phone.